 EAR Decision Tree

-- Items not designated under the control of another federal agency or listed on the Commodity Control List (CCL) are classified as EAR99.
+- Items not designated under the control of another federal agency or listed on the Commerce Control List (CCL) are classified as EAR99.

 - The CCL is destination based and export or re-export of both ECCN designated items and EAR99 items are controlled based upon the country of destination.